 Using an embroidery hoop to hold your fabric with an amount of tension is a great way to overcome this and is a good starting point for some of the other time saving suggestions coming up.

 Hoops can be either wooden or plastic and your ideal hoop will be easy to remove from the fabric, either via a spring mechanism or a screw.
-They come in a wide range of sizes, from the tiny hoops of Dandelyne on Etsy through to 12 inch hoops for working on big projects, but in most cases a six inch hoop will be a trusty associate on your stitching adventures.
+They come in a broad range, from the tiny hoops of Dandelyne through to 12 inch hoops for working on big projects, but in most cases a six inch hoop will be a trusty associate on your stitching adventures.

 PRO TIP: Take your stitching out of the hoop when you finish a session, as this minimises those hard to remove creases and hoop marks.